DevanshSharma867/EDA-of-Alert-Data/README.md

 # EDA of Alert Data

+## Project Purpose
-This project provides a comprehensive exploratory data analysis (EDA) pipeline for alert data, including data loading, cleaning, feature engineering, pattern and performance analysis, and automated profiling.
-The notebook is designed for robust, memory-efficient analysis and outputs both HTML and JSON reports.
+This project provides a robust, modular pipeline for performing exploratory data analysis (EDA) on alert or incident datasets.
+It is designed for flexibility, reproducibility, and easy adaptation to new datasets or business requirements.

-## Features
-- Data loading and cleaning functions
-- Feature engineering for time-based and categorical features
-- Pattern and performance analysis with visualizations
-- Automated profiling using `ydata_profiling`
-- Outputs summary reports in HTML and JSON formats

-## Getting Started
+## Setup Instructions

-### Prerequisites
-- Python 3.7+
-- Recommended: Jupyter Notebook or VS Code with Jupyter extension
-- Required Python packages:
-  - pandas
-  - numpy
-  - matplotlib
-  - seaborn
-  - ydata_profiling (for auto profiling)

-### Installation
-1. Clone this repository:
+1. Clone the repository:
    ```sh
    git clone https://github.com/DevanshSharma867/EDA-of-Alert-Data.git
    ```